Healthy Homes Assessment ?t?ne

 ?t?ne Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required throughout ?t?ne and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is required throughout ?t?ne and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records to demonstrate the compliance with the Healthy Homes Standard that apply or will be in force throughout the tenancy period of an apartment rental.
+• Property managers and landlords have to keep records of their the conformance to each Healthy Homes Standard that apply or will be applied during the tenure of their rental properties.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.

-• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 From 1 July 2024